AvarianKnight/pma-voice/README.md

 ## NOTE: If you have any issues please make an [Issue](https://github.com/AvarianKnight/pma-voice/issues), DO NOT MESSAGE ME FOR SUPPORT.

+### Credits

+- @Frazzle for the original mumble-voip (for which this is rewritten off of, and some code adapted from)
+- @picotm for pVoice (where the grid concept came from)

 ### Exports

 #### Client